yasulab/rackschool/README.md

-RackSchool - Ruby Koan on RackHub
+RackSchool - Interactive Ruby Koans on RackHub
 ========

 > A New Way to Learn with RackHub